 EMDR uses bilateral stimulation to engage the left and right side of the brain, via eye movements, sounds, or tapping, while thinking or talking about distressing life experiences.
 It is believed that engaging both hemispheres in this intentional manner accesses our brain’s natural adaptive information procesing system, similar to the effects of rapid eye movements during the REM stage of sleep, and helps memories become fully processed.
 As traumatic memories and images are processed and stored appropriately, they become less intense and the emotional response associated with them decreases.

 I am trained in Attachment-Focused EMDR, which integrates attachment theory into the traditional practice of healing within EMDR framework to help clients with developmental trauma and attachment deficits.
 This make it especially helpful for people who have experienced childhood abuse or neglect, or who are adult children of alcoholics or dysfunctional families.
 Early attachment experiences stimulate the growth of neural pathways that shape an individual’s behaviors as well as their beliefs about themselves, others, and the world throughout their lifespan.
 Attachment-Focused EMDR is a powerful tool for treating disruptions in the thoughts, feelings, and relationships of individuals who have experienced non-secure attachment and relational trauma.

 To learn more about Attachment-Focused EMDR, please visit the Parnell Institute website: ParnellEMDR.com

-If you are interested in EMDR therapy and you live in Claremont, Upland, Pomona, La Verne, San Dimas, Glendora, Rancho Cucamonga, or one of the other surrounding cities in the San Gabriel Valley and Inland Empire, or you live elsewhere in California and want telehealth services, contact me to schedule a free 15-minute phone consultation and learn more about how I can help.
+If you are interested in EMDR therapy and you live in Claremont, Upland, Pomona, La Verne, San Dimas, Glendora, Rancho Cucamonga, or one of the other surrounding cities in the San Gabriel Valley and Inland Empire, contact me to schedule a free 15-minute phone consultation and learn more about how I can help.